Frequently Asked Questions

 How will the curriculum be matched to my child’s needs?

 All work within class is pitched at an appropriate level so that all children are able to access according to their specific needs.
 Typically this might mean that in a lesson there would be different levels of work set for the class, however on occasions this can be individually differentiated.
 The benefit of this type of differentiation is that all children can access a lesson and learn at their level.

-We ensure that all children who have Special Educational needs are met to the best of the school’s ability with the funds available.
-We will often allocate teaching Assistants who are funded by the SEN budget to deliver programmes designed to meet groups of children’s needs.
+We ensure that all children who have Special Educational Needs are met to the best of the school’s ability with the funds available.
+We will often allocate Teaching Assistants who are funded by the SEND budget to deliver programmes designed to meet groups of children’s needs.
 The budget is allocated on a needs basis.